danielfebrero/lola/docs/model-tips/README.md

-# Unleash model performances
+# Correctly exploit your model (benchmark results issued by simulation)

 - reduce memory consumption by 30%
 - increase inference spead by 30%
-- response accuracy drop from 95% to 94%
+- accuracy will vary from -1% (because of float16) to +x% (because of 9B)

 https://chatgpt.com/share/b4f81846-d103-4921-8905-aeab2b540cb3